Montgomery County Rapid Transit Company

 In November 1911 the trolley emerged from receivership, reorganized as Montgomery Transit Company.

-In 1923, the trolley line would file for bankruptcy protection.
-Again reorganized, one final time as the Skippack & Perkiomen Transit Company, the last day for trolleys was June 7, 1925.
+In 1922, the trolley line was foreclosed upon.
+Reorganized one final time in 1923 as the Skippack & Perkiomen Transit Company, the last day for trolleys was June 7, 1925.
 Buses took over on a modified route the following day.
 This would be the first trolley line to be abandoned in its entirety in Montgomery County.

 A 1919 list of trolley stops can be found here.